sparkbox/high-fives/readme.md

 At this point, you should be able to see the app in a web browser!
 Visit http://localhost:3000 to see it in action.

 Data refreshes when starting up, then on a 10 minute interval.
-If you want _fresh_ data, visit localhost:3000/?fresh=true (This isn't enabled by default because it takes longer to load)
+If you want fresh data, visit [add a query parameter of `fresh=true`](http://localhost:3000/?fresh=true).
+This isn't enabled by default because it takes longer to load.

 #### Slackbot